Jean-François Champagne: Youth and training for educational career

-Born in 1751 in the small city of Semur-en-Auxois in Burgundy, he got there his early terms of education, certainly with some brilliancy, as he was selected by local powers-that-be to pursue them from his very early teens on at "Louis-le-Grand", already then a famous educational compound in the center of Paris that was at that time, under the reigns of Louis XV and Louis XVI, organized as a medley of various private and mostly religious educational foundations, where pupils where funded by powers-that-be of high noble rank or of religious standing (such as abbeys or bishops), for example the "collège Dainville" (also designated sometimes as the "collège d'Inville"), that was patronized by the Chapter of the Cathedral of Noyon (61 Oise, France).
+Born in 1751 in the small city of Semur-en-Auxois in Burgundy, he got there his early terms of education, certainly with some brilliancy, as he was selected by local powers-that-be to pursue them from his very early teens on at "Louis-le-Grand", already then a famous educational compound in the center of Paris that was at that time, under the reigns of Louis XV and Louis XVI, organized as a medley of various private and mostly religious educational foundations, where pupils were funded by powers-that-be of high noble rank or of religious standing (such as abbeys or bishops), for example the "collège Dainville" (also designated sometimes as the "collège d'Inville"), that was patronized by the Chapter of the Cathedral of Noyon (61 Oise, France).

 The "collège Louis-le-Grand" happened in the three decades preceding the French Revolution to be the mold of education of will-be prime players in that world-changing period: universally-known Maximilien Robespierre and Camille Desmoulins, but also Pierre Henri Hélène Marie Lebrun-Tondu (later known as Minister of Foreign Affairs of the First French Republic, from August 1792 till June 1793, under the name of LEBRUN or of LEBRUN-TONDU), all born, like Jean-François Champagne, in the 1750s and early 1760s decade, underwent there most of their education, but as well many promising students with high hopes and perspectives in the sciences, who for example later on joined the Observatoire de Paris, that entertained several research departments of various types (including Mathematics), under the lead of the successive Cassinis, for the which careers "Louis-le-Grand" was a kind of antechamber.

-Beneficiary of a scholarship grant from his home town, he stays at Louis-le-Grand as a pupil from 1767 till 1778, then follows up as a simple teacher, then Head teacher for the 6th grade class and probably in succession higher grades.
-He takes up a statute as religious (« Louis–le-Grand » is then under the supervision of the Company of Jesus), and becomes a deacon, a « natural » path for those that considered teaching careers in those days (Lebrun-Tondu, three years younger than Champagne, followed pretty much the same path until his mid twenties; they were closely linked as events will spectacularly put in light in 1794).
+Beneficiary of a scholarship grant from his home town, he stayed at Louis-le-Grand as a pupil from 1767 till 1778, then followed up as a simple teacher, then Head teacher for the 6th grade class and probably in succession higher grades.
+He took up a statute as religious ("Louis–le-Grand" was then under the supervision of the Company of Jesus), and became a deacon, a natural path for those who considered teaching careers in those days (Lebrun-Tondu, three years younger than Champagne, followed pretty much the same path until his mid twenties; they were closely linked as events would reveal in 1794).

 All those steps prepared what should have been a regular, stolid and uneventful educational career.
 However the great tide of the French Revolution was to change that, as for many others.
-Around mid 1791, collateral effects of the French Revolution then in full gear-up up bearing on the religious communities that steer the college bring about Jean-François Champagne’s nomination as Head of the College; he will in fact steer it in a uniquely successful way throughout the ensuing 20 years.
+Around mid 1791, collateral effects of the French Revolution then in full gear-up up bearing on the religious communities that steered the college brought about Champagne’s nomination as Head of the College.
+He steered it in a uniquely successful way throughout the ensuing 20 years.